jsummers/deark/readme.md

    If the input format is an "archive" format (e.g. "ar" or "graspgl"), then by default, the filenames in the ZIP archive might not include the usual "output.NNN" prefix.
+-tar
+   Write output files to a .tar file, instead of to individual files.
+   Similar to -zip, but may work better with large files.
+   The -tostdout option is not currently supported when using -tar.
 -arcfn &lt;filename>
-   When using -zip, use this name for the .zip file.
-Default="output.zip".
+   When using -zip/-tar, use this name for the output file.
+Default is "output.zip" or "output.tar".
 -extrlist &lt;filename>
    Also create a text file containing a list of the names of the extracted files.
 Format is UTF-8, no BOM, LF terminators.
 To append to the file